 The John T. & Lizzie Allen McGill First Year Award (Two First Year Students)

-Established in 1994, this award is given “for two academically accomplished first year students of gentle bearing who have shown kindness and respect for all others and who have established qualities of leadership.”
-These awards are based on academic accomplishment, strong character and demonstrated leadership ability.
-The two first year recipients receive a $1500.00 check per recipient.
+Established in 1994, these awards are given to two academically accomplished first year students of gentle bearing and strong character who have shown kindness and respect for all others and who have established qualities of leadership.
+Award winners have demonstrated academic accomplishment and leadership in creating a more welcoming campus for all.

 - Engaging the Vanderbilt community in activities to promote greater intercultural understanding

 - Demonstrating a supportive and collaborative spirit within the international and Vanderbilt community

 NOTE: Must be a registered student organization with an international focus to be eligible.
 Questions regarding this award may be directed to firstname.lastname@example.org